xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-10-circuit-of-trust.md

 <details>
  <summary>Hint 3</summary>
- Be careful with the **XOR gates** — they require exactly one input to be active, so ensure you're sending only one signal through.
+ Be careful with the <b>XOR gates</b> — they require exactly one input to be active, so ensure you're sending only one signal through.
 </details>